The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow forks over for a professional resume.
+The Diary of a Nobody – Sparrow has the latest whiteboard intrigue from the gym.
 Today’s Diary.

 ———